 A wide range of early period bicycles are displayed, it is one of the great strengths of the collection, including the following that are worthy of note: A replica Hobby Horse circa 1818, together with a replica Macmillan circa 1839 - 40.
 A wooden tricycle, which must be one of the very few examples of such an early machine in the country.
 The display includes six Boneshakers including a Michaux and a C Taylor manufactured in Bristol.
 Recently, an Otto bicycle (or dicycle) made by BSA in 1881 joined the collection.
 Two transitional Boneshakers, a Beale & Strawe Facile, Hillman & Cooper Kangaroo and two Crypto machines along with ten Ordinaries. *Image is not necessarily one of the museum.

 1st November - end of February, Tuesday, Thursday and Sunday.
 Please ring to check Opening hours prior to visit, details available 24 hrs a day.
 10am - last admission 4pm.
 March - October: Open 7 days a week.

-Contacting the MuseumPlease do not contact jonniejumble.co.uk directly about the National Cycle Collection as they will not be able to reply to your mail.
+Contacting the MuseumPlease do not contact jonniejumble directly about the National Cycle Collection as they will not be able to reply to your mail.

 Use the website address or contact numbers below.
 Thank you.